albtad01/Quantum_Computing_Exams/README.md

 ## License & Disclaimer

-This repository is an informal, student-driven collection of past exam papers and proposed solutions for the "059432 – Quantum Computing" course at Politecnico di Milano.
+This repository is a collaborative, student-maintained archive of past exam papers and community-contributed solutions for the "059432 – Quantum Computing" course at Politecnico di Milano.
-No official endorsement or permission has been obtained from the Department.
+Its purpose is purely educational: we share, compare and discuss materials to help each other learn more effectively.